 UPDATE: Some offers mentioned below have expired and/or are no longer available on our site.
 You can view the current offers from our partners in our credit card marketplace.

 Having poor credit can make it difficult to get approved for a new credit card, but that doesn’t mean someone with a lower credit score can’t get any plastic at all.
 The cards available to those with poor credit tend to have higher rates and fees, so you’ll want to do your research before signing on any dotted lines.

 >>Read More: Best Credit Cards for Bad Credit 2019

-Case in point: The First Premier Bank Mastercard is an unsecured card that offers approval to a wider range of credit profiles than most credit cards … but comes with a $75 to $125 annual fee and a variable purchase annual percentage rate (APR) of 36%.
-And there are other charges cardholders have to worry about.
-Here’s what else you need to know if you’re considering the card (see full card agreement for all the fine print).
+The First Premier Bank Mastercard is a perfect example.
+It’s an unsecured card that offers approval to a wider range of credit profiles than many other credit cards.
+However, there are some significant drawbacks.
+Here’s what you need to know if you’re considering the First Premier credit card.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.

 Comments on articles and responses to those comments are not provided or commissioned by a bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by a bank advertiser.
 It is not a bank advertiser's responsibility to ensure all posts and/or questions are answered.